Robust estimation of risks from small samples: Robust inference of distributions

-This precisely describes the Bayesian Bootstrap method introduced by Rubin \cite{Rubin1981} as a Bayesian analog of the bootstrap method.
-It has the limitation that it assigns a (random) probability mass only to observed values $x_i$, so that realisations of the random posterior distribution are all discrete distributions.
-In particular this also means the method has no ability to extrapolate beyond the lowest and highest observed values.
+This is the Bayesian Bootstrap method introduced by Rubin \cite{Rubin1981} as a Bayesian analog of the bootstrap method.
+It has assigns a (random) probability mass only to observed values $x_{1:n}$, so it has no ability to extrapolate beyond the lowest and highest observed values, and the posterior is always discrete. \end{remark}

-In the other extreme case, $\alpha_0 \to \infty$, the prior outweighs all observations.
-The posterior distribution is therefore equal to the vacuous prior distribution.
-This procedure is consistent and not affected by the same limitations as the Bayesian bootstrap method, but it is ultimately useless because the observations are effectively discarded.
+\begin{remark} Conceptually, the $s$-robust posterior distribution is closely related to the posterior distribution obtained using a Robust Bayes approach.
+However, it differs in the way it embeds continuous functions in the posterior.
+Using a prior set $F_0 \in F_0^{\diamond}$ and concentration parameter $s$, the Robust Bayes posterior can be written as $\mathcal{U}_{n+s}\circ F$, with $F \in F_n^{\diamond(s)}$.
+Although its range is identical to that of the $s$-robust posterior distribution, the discrete nature of the Dirichlet process means that members of the posterior distribution are smooth with zero probability.
+In contrast, the $s$-robust posterior distribution is a random p-box.
+Although its bounds have discrete features, continuous functions that fit within the p-box are equally part of the posterior distribution. \end{remark}

-These two simple examples illustrate that it is desirable to choose $\alpha_0$ as small as possible in order to maximise the use of the data.
-On the other hand, picking a value that is too small leads to an underappreciation of the part of the distribution that has not been observed, represented by the vacuous prior.
+The parameter $s$ determines the relative weight of the prior and observations.
+It can therefore be considered the inverse of an effective `learning rate': small values result in faster convergence, but picking a value that is too small leads to an underappreciation of parts of the distribution that have not been observed, as represented by the vacuous prior.